argumentcomputer/yatima-lang-alpha/README.md

 On an implementation level:

-- Yatima's core reduction machine is based on the λ-DAG technique described in [Bottom-up β-reduction](https://www.ccs.neu.edu/home/wand/papers/shivers-wand-10.pdf) by Shivers and Wand.
+- Yatima's core reduction machine is based on the λ-DAG technique described in [Bottom-up β-reduction](https://www.ccs.neu.edu/home/wand/papers/shivers-wand-10.pdf).
-- Yatima's approach to inductive datatypes is based on [Self Types for Dependently Typed Lambda Encodings](https://homepage.divms.uiowa.edu/~astump/papers/fu-stump-rta-tlca-14.pdf)
+- Yatima's approach to inductive datatypes is based on [Self Types for Dependently Typed Lambda Encodings](https://homepage.divms.uiowa.edu/~astump/papers/fu-stump-rta-tlca-14.pdf).
-- Yatima's quantitative types are based on [Syntax and Semantics of Quantitative Type Theory](https://bentnib.org/quantitative-type-theory.pdf)
+- Yatima's quantitative types are based on [Syntax and Semantics of Quantitative Type Theory](https://bentnib.org/quantitative-type-theory.pdf).
-- Many aspects of the language, particularly its libraries and type-equality algorithm, are adapted from the authors' previous work on [The Formality proof language](https://github.com/moonad/Formality-tmp)
+- Many aspects of the language, particularly its libraries and type-equality algorithm, are adapted from the authors' previous work on [The Formality proof language](https://github.com/moonad/Formality-tmp).
 - The `hashexpr` content-addressing schema is an adaptation of IPFS' [Multiformats](https://multiformats.io/) and [IPLD](https://docs.ipld.io/) to align with [Rivest's Canonical S-exprssions](https://people.csail.mit.edu/rivest/Sexp.txt) rather than JSON.